ddfisher/lancer-stoplight-initiative/README.md

 1. Discuss a plan for synchronization and fill in this section.

 ### Phase 7: Final Features
+1. Allow GMs to double-click on a mech to start their turn.
-1. Allow GMs to drag mechs to and from "already acted" to modify whether or not they've gone this combat round.
+2. Allow GMs to drag mechs to and from "already acted" to modify whether or not they've gone this combat round.

 ## Technical Architecture